UofSC-Fall-2022-Math-300-H01/UofSC-Fall-2022-Math-300-H01.github.io/syllabus.md

 Professionalism will be expected at all times, but most especially with your interactions online and in person.
 Because the university classroom is a place designed for the free exchange of ideas, we must show respect for one another in all circumstances.
 We will show respect for one another by exhibiting patience and courtesy in our exchanges.
 Appropriate language and restraint from verbal attacks upon those whose perspectives differ from your own is a minimum requirement.
 Courtesy and kindness is the norm for those who participate in the class.

-Mistakes, in particular during the running phase, are expected and natural.
+Mistakes are expected and natural.
 Mistakes are how learning happens.
 All students should recognize and respect the bravery of a student presenting a proof or solution.
 If you ever feel uncomfortable beyond the intellectual challenge of the course, please contact me.

 Teams is a way for you to share your ideas and learning with your colleagues in this class.
 We do this as colleagues in learning, and the online space is meant to be a safe and respectful environment for us to conduct these discussions.